-The Institute works to:
+The institute works to:

 - Assure excellence in basic and clinical research studies that increase our understanding of the normal and diseased brain.

-- Promote the translation of research findings into new treatments for neurological disease, such as, brain tumors, epilepsy, Parkinson's disease and stroke.
+- Promote the translation of research findings into new treatments for neurological disease, such as brain tumors, epilepsy, Parkinson's disease and stroke.

-- Improve the care of patients with neurological and neurobehavioral diseases, such as, confused mental states, Alzheimer’s disease and abnormal behaviors.
+- Improve the care of patients with neurological and neurobehavioral diseases, such as confused mental states, Alzheimer’s disease and abnormal behaviors.

-- Provide a rich intellectual environment, so those studying neuroscience have the best possible educational experience.
+- Provide a rich intellectual environment so those studying neuroscience have the best possible educational experience.

 Become a member of the Institute

-Membership at Penn State Neuroscience Institute is open to all faculty, residents, fellows and students who have a demonstrated interest in neuroscience research, education or patient care.
+Membership at Penn State Health Neuroscience Institute is open to all faculty, residents, fellows and students who have a demonstrated interest in neuroscience research, education or patient care.

 Members of our Institute are also members of Penn State Institute of the Neurosciences at University Park.

 Contact Kristi Fetterolf at email@example.com for membership information.

 Krishnankutty Sathian, MBBS, PhD

 Professor and Chair of Neurology